eyalabraham/rc-buddy-box/README.md

 # RC buddy-box

 AVR code for ATtiny84 PPM generator.
 The device replaces a salvaged transmitter-electronics to generate a PPM signal as a buddy-box controller.
 The AVR accepts five potentiometers from: four controller 'sticks' plus one 'flap' position.
-The AVR generates an 8-channel PPM signal from the fine control inputs as: five active and three dummy.
+The AVR generates an 8-channel PPM signal from the five control inputs as: five active and three dummy.
 The code makes use of Timer0 to time the short pulse and Timer1 to time the variable channel pulse duration.
-Two interrupt routines toggle the output line to composed a signal that is compatible with FlySky FS-i6X RC controller.
+Two interrupt routines toggle the output line to compose a signal that is compatible with the FlySky FS-i6X RC controller.
 Other controllers may be tested and listed here and on the [project page](https://sites.google.com/site/eyalabraham/rc-buddy-box) in the future.

 ## Features

 - Channel reversal DIP switches for Ch.1 Rudder/Ailerons, Ch.2 Elevator, and Ch.4 Ailerons
 - Stick range calibration mode
-- Preserve stick calibration through power cycle
+- Preserve stick calibration in EEPROM through power cycle

 ## Stick range calibration

 1. Turn system OFF
 2. Center all trims and sticks
 3. Set calibration DIP switch to 'ON'
-4. Turn ON the system
+4. Turn on the system
 5. Move **all** sticks from minimum to maximum through full motion range (up/down or left/right)
 6. When done, move calibration DIP switch to 'OFF'

-> NOTE: All stick must be re-calibrated when calibration mode is entered!
+> NOTE: All sticks must be re-calibrated when calibration mode is entered!

 To read EEPROM calibration data for verification use ```avrdude``` command line: